Forst/santabot2/README.md

 **Required bot permissions:**

-* Read Text Channels & See Voice Channels (to receive commands)
+* Read Text Channels & See Voice Channels / View Channels (to receive commands)
 * Send Messages (to reply to commands)
 * Manage Messages (to delete `wish` and `gift` commands for secrecy reasons)

+Permission integer for API: `11264`.

 In this configuration file you can also change the **command prefix** (for example if it conflicts with another bot in your server, default is `s!`) or the **back-end database** (SQLite is used by default, which is only acceptable when used in a few small guilds).